1,000+ Opportunities

 Past winners and funding trends for this program

-Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science (SCH) is sponsored by National Science Foundation (NSF) & National Institutes of Health (NIH).
-This interagency program supports innovative, high-risk/high-reward research that leverages computer and information science, engineering, mathematical sciences, and biomedical, social, behavioral, and economic sciences to address pressing questions in biomedical and public health research.
-It seeks transformative advancements in developing novel methods to intelligently collect, sense, connect, analyze, and interpret data from individuals, devices, and systems to enable discovery and optimize health.
-Given the focus on AI and biomedical research, this could include AI medical imaging for cancer, though direct PhD scholarship for international students is not explicitly stated, it supports research that PhD students would conduct.
+Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science (SCH) is sponsored by National Science Foundation (NSF) and National Institutes of Health (NIH).
+This interagency program supports transformative, high-risk/high-reward advances in computer and information science, engineering, mathematics, statistics, behavioral, and/or cognitive research to address pressing questions in biomedical and public health.
+It encourages scientific and engineering innovations by interdisciplinary teams to develop novel methods to collect, sense, connect, analyze, and interpret data from individuals, devices, and systems, enabling discovery and optimizing health.
+This includes applying AI in healthcare.

 Read article